theexponentproject/proof-of-concept/README.md

 * How do we best combat malicious behavior such as self-looping and users that break the one-user-one-wallet paradigm?
 * What is the best way to encrypt our information as we store it on the public ledger?
 Should we be using a private ledger?
 * This system assumes the search organizers can be trusted.
 How do we verify organizers?
 How do we verify that they selected the right person to reward?
-* Can we expose information others have submitted to participants to aid their efforts?
-If we do, how do we make sure they get credited?
-Is there a mechanisms that would assist us in handling misinformation?
+* Should we expose submitted information to other participants to aid their efforts?
+If we do, how do we fairly credit those who submit crucial progress-assisting information?
+Is there a mechanism that would assist us in handling misinformation?
 * How would we implement searches that may have multiple stages?
 Multiple identical objects?
-Can only be verified once?
+Are expensive (or prohibitive) to verify?
 * Blockchain UX is notoriously difficult.
 How do we make this system easy to use and register for users not familiar with crypto currency?
 * A significant amount of real-world searching is done with only access to a phone (or even just SMS).
 Can we make keep mobile in mind?
 * Understanding the current effort progress is difficult without a visualization.
 What are good ways of communicating this data to participants and search organizers?